Product

 • CVE/Tag Webhook — Monitors CVE spikes, status changes, vendor activity, and tag spikes

-New SOAR Playbooks
+New Playbooks

 Pre-built playbooks ship with the integration, providing ready-made automation workflows that teams can deploy or customize.
 Combined with the webhook connectors and the Generate Alert from GreyNoise GNQL connector, security teams can build end-to-end automated triage pipelines.